 For more information or to volunteer for this project, please call 215-523-9595, or email HAP staff attorney Michael Taub at firstname.lastname@example.org.

-The Veteran's Project celebrated 10 years of success in 2011.
-Read the article in the January 24, 2011 issue of The Legal Intelligencer.
+The Veteran's Project achieved 14 years of success in 2014.
+Read an article celebrating the 10th year in the January 24, 2011 issue of The Legal Intelligencer.

 Michael Taub was nominated by Readers Digest for Hero of the Year 2006.
 Listen to his interview.